joemersonsouza/recursive-nockpy/README.md

-# Knock Subdomain Scan v6.1.0
+# Knock Recursive Subdomain Scan v6.1.1

 Knockpy is a portable and modular python3 tool designed to quickly enumerate subdomains on a target domain through **passive reconnaissance** and **dictionary scan**.